TOYOLA Clean Cookstoves

 efficient cooking stoves

-all regions, KENYA*
+all regions, NIGERIA*

 Particularly needy households can buy the ovens on credit.
 The payments are made from the savings made for the purchase of fuel.

 Toyola Energy employs 170 people involved in the production of ovens and many more for sales.

 In addition to the fuel savings, another positive factor in this project is the reduction of air pollution due to the significantly lower pollutant emissions.
 This goes hand in hand with improving the health of the Nigerians.
 The WHO estimates that more than 16,000 people still die prematurely from upper respiratory tract and cardiovascular diseases due to air pollution from cooking zones.